Castor Oil and Soap Making

 Does Castor Oil Cure Acne

-Castor oil contains Ricinoleic Acid which, helps to inhibit bacteria that is found in acne.
+Castor oil contains Ricinoleic Acid which is said to help inhibit bacteria that is found in acne.

 If you repeat this procedure daily for 1 to 2 weeks you should see results.